NVIDIA/TensorRT/tools/Polygraphy/polygraphy/tools/README.md

 ### Reducing Failing ONNX Models

-When investigating bugs involving ONNX models, it can be useful to reduce the model to a minimum faliing subgraph.
+When investigating bugs involving ONNX models, it can be useful to reduce the model to a minimum failing subgraph.
 This helps us pinpoint the issue and makes further debugging much easier.
 The `debug reduce` tools helps us automate this process.

 For more information, refer to [`debug` example 02](../../examples/cli/debug/02_reducing_failing_onnx_models/).